What is LAFCo?

 Can a sphere of influence be changed?

 Yes.
-LAFCo has the authority to amend or update spheres of influence.
+LAFCo is responsible for establishing, amending, and updating spheres of influence for all cities and special districts.
 LAFCo is required to review spheres of influence for cities and special districts at 5-year intervals and either adopts or amends them as necessary.
-However, a city or special district may apply to LAFCo to amend their sphere of influence at any particular time if a need arises.
+Additionally, a city or special district may apply to LAFCo to amend their sphere of influence at any particular time if a need arises.